agate/agate.github.io/README.md

 this blog is using hexo.

 # create a new post
-hexo new 'xxx'
+./node_modules/.bin/hexo new 'xxx'

 # live preview
-hexo server
+./node_modules/.bin/hexo server

 # deploy to github
-rm -rf public; hexo deploy
+rm -rf public; ./node_modules/.bin/hexo deploy